LCS Graph Kernel Based on Wasserstein Distance in Longest Common Subsequence Metric Space: Supplementary Materials

 In this section, we will present the algorithm details of some key operations in the BLCS kernel and the FLCS kernel.

-Algorithm \ref{Alg.1} shows the implement details of path sequence set computing.
+{\bf Algorithm \ref{Alg.1}} shows the implementation details of path sequence set computation.
 The ${\rm concatenate}(\vec{x},\vec{y})$ function here concatenating two sequences $\vec{x},\vec{y}$ together using a push-back operation.

-Algorithm \ref{Alg.2} shows the implement details of graph representation computing in BLCS kernel, which outputs the path sequence set $\mathcal{X}$ and its mass vector $\vec{m}$. $\vec{m}(k)$ denotes the k-th element of $\vec{m}$.
+{\bf Algorithm \ref{Alg.2}} shows the implementation details of graph representation computation in {the} BLCS kernel, which outputs the path sequence set $\mathcal{X}$ and its mass vector $\mathbf{m}$. $\mathbf{m}(k)$ denotes the $k$-th element of $\mathbf{m}$.

-Algorithm \ref{Alg.4} shows the implement details of the improved way to compute the path sequence set $\mathcal{X}$ and mass vector $\vec{m}$ by performing fragmented path removing and adjacent point merging.
+{\bf Algorithm \ref{Alg.4}} shows the implementation details of the improved way to compute the path sequence set $\mathcal{X}$ and mass vector $\mathbf{m}$ by performing fragmented path removing and adjacent point merging.

-Algorithm \ref{Alg.3} shows the implementation of computing LCS kernel value.
-We here use sinkhorn method to solve optimal transport problem with ground distance matrix $\mat{D}$.
+{\bf Algorithm \ref{Alg.3}} shows the implementation of LCS kernel value computation.
+We here use {the S}inkhorn method to solve optimal transport problem with ground distance matrix $\mat{D}$.
 We also use the Laplacian Kernel Function with parameter $\lambda$ to calculate kernel value.